JabRef/jabref/docs/adr/0017-allow-model-access-logic.md

 - Good, because model and logic are still separated
 - Neutral, because each exception has to be discussed and agreed
-- Bad, because new comers have to be informed that there are certain (agreed) exceptions for model to access logic
+- Bad, because newcomers have to be informed that there are certain (agreed) exceptions for model to access logic

 ### `org.jabref.model` and `org.jabref.logic` may access each other freely